Undergraduate Research Opportunities

 Students will attend bi-weekly lab meetings and can opt-in to receive mentoring on preparing for and applying to psychology graduate programs.

 The minimum number of hours per week is 6 (two credits).
 Preference is given to students committed to 9 hours (three credits) per week.
-Students must have large chunks of available time to be in the lab each week (e.g., three 2-hour sessions, two 4-hour sessions).
-We need multiple students available for 4-hour experiment sessions each week (time includes set up).
+Work is almost entirely conducted in the lab in-person.
 Preference is given to students with flexible schedules.

 Research Setting